Can you always spot when someone doesn’t dot their i’s or cross their t’s? If so, you can put your keen eyes to use as a proofreader.

 According to the current job listings, you will need an extensive knowledge of the Chicago Manual of Style, Merriam-Webster, and Microsoft Word.

 If you have at least five years of proofreading experience, see if Proofread Now has any openings.
-They only hire on an as-needed basis, so you will have to check back periodically if they do not have any job openings at the moment.
+They only hire on an as-needed basis, so you will have to check back if they do not currently have any job openings.

 If you are hired, you will proof the document with one other writer to ensure every error has been corrected.

-One of the more lucrative opportunities can be Book In A Box.
+One of the more lucrative opportunities can be Scribe Media.
 They might not always be advertising proofreader positions, but when they do, you can earn $3,000 per project.